ArchieHickmott/fortify-sql/README.md

 data = database.query("SELECT * FROM myTable WHERE id=?" (user_id,))
 ```
 ## Quickstart ORM
-the ORM is fairly basic, no joins or DDL but.
+the ORM is fairly basic, no joins or DDL.
 It's a DML with basic CRUD abilities.
 To get data from a table
 ```python
 data = database.mytable()